ballerina-platform/nballerina/docs/subset15.md

 * `list-constructor-expr` and `mapping-constructor-expr` are not allowed within a `const-expr`.
 * Types in type definitions are restricted semantically, rather than syntactically: a type definition that is referenced from a function definition must define a type that is equivalent to one that can be described using the type-defn grammar in this document.
 It must also match the type-defn [grammar supported for semantic type-checking](type-subset.md).
+* After a variable is captured, its type can no longer be narrowed (e.g. by a type test) unless the variable is final.

 ## Additions from subset 14

 * Add support for `function` values
+* Add support for anonymous functions
 * Add support for `object` type descriptors with restrictions
-* Add support for anonymous functions

 ## Implemented spec changes since 2022R1